ckevar/DesignOfEmbeddedSystems_notes/CH6_Testing.md

 ### Strong Robust EC

-Beyond the fact that there's one test for each region, it's also required to have a test case below the minimun of each subrange of each input variable. becoming this way \prod_X(|\sum_X| + 2) test-cases.
+Beyond the fact that there's one test for each region, it's also required to have a test case below the minimun of each subrange of each input variable. becoming this way $\prod_X(|\sum_X| + 2)$ test-cases.

 ### Combination

 All tecniques can be combined such as:

 - Robust WCT + Robust EC
-- Strong EC + Robust BV: \prod_X4(|\sum_X|+1) test-cases. but it's too big for an actual real-life program. in a 5 variables with 5 partitions, the number of tests are 8 millions, which can lead to 3 months of testing if 1 sec is spent per test.
+- Strong EC + Robust BV: $\prod_X4(|\sum_X|+1)$ test-cases. but it's too big for an actual real-life program. in a 5 variables with 5 partitions, the number of tests are 8 millions, which can lead to 3 months of testing if 1 sec is spent per test.

 ## Structural testing